Fiazul/Playng-Piano-Api/README.md

 Just modify the `notes_to_play` list and watch as your computer does all the work.
 If you hear music, you did something right.
 If not, well, better luck next time!

-## Contributing

-Feel free to submit *your* best practices on how to completely miss the point of music.
-We're all about encouraging chaotic creativity here.

 ## Disclaimer